snakkleipaa/FullStackOpen/README.md

-<h1>Full Stack course exercises 2021</h1>
+# Full Stack -course 2021

-<h2>Course provided by University of Helsinki</h2>
+Exercises done for the Full Stack development -course provided by University of Helsinki.

+## Development

-Most of the exercises done using React or Node or combination of both
+Most of the exercises here are done by using React, Nodejs or combination of those two.

+## Usage

+Mostly here to submit exercises during the course.
+Feel free to reference to the code to see the type of code I have created.